Upper West Region: Administrative divisions

 The political administration of the region is through the local government system.
 Under this administration system, the region is divided into 11 MMDA's (made up of 0 Metropolitan, 5 Municipal and 6 Ordinary Assemblies).
 Each District, Municipal or Metropolitan Assembly, is administered by a Chief Executive, representing the central government but deriving authority from an Assembly headed by a presiding member elected from among the members themselves.
 The current list is as follows:

-Naa Fuseini Seidu Pelpuo IV - from Wa
+Notable natives

 Prominent and famous citizens of Upper West Region include: